samuk/IoT-Greenhouse-Temperature-and-Irrigation-Controller-Node-Red/README.md

 # IoT-Greenhouse-Temperature-&-Irrigation-Controller-Node-Red
 *This Project was developed as part of the Alliance of Bioversity International & CIAT IoT initiatives.

-**This is a full Node-Red flow initially developed for automatically controlling the air temperature inside the greenhouses and the irrigation of the plants for the Bean Physiology Team.
+**This is a full Node-Red flow developed for automatically controlling the air temperature inside the greenhouses and the irrigation of the plants for the Bean Physiology Team.

 ***This is one of the projects developed focused on the most important thing in agriculture research, the PLANTS!!!

 ***You will find control logic and specific programming based on many years of real experience working with plants of different crops (mainly Beans).

+***Developed for beginners and experts in Node-Red programming to have quick interaction between Software and Hardware with an IoT web application easy to implement.

 ***The programming uses MQTT and MySQL connections.
 Developed for any Raspberry Pi use.
 In addition, a user-friendly dashboard was developed for all users in the world can easily interact remotely and set their own parameters according to their plants' needs.